nfritz2016/Helioscape-RNG/Java_AppEngine/README.md

 Once this is done, the deployment of the app should be running.
 Restarting of the app engine may be neccessary.

+If Errors occur consult the pom.xml file or associated README.md's